 Armo-Tool’s approach to flexible feeding

-To help a Tier 1 automotive supplier address speed and reliability issues it was facing with one its bowl feeder systems, Armo Tool, a supplier of industrial tooling and automation based in London, Ontario, Canada, worked with Omron Automation and Taylor Fluid Systems, a local distributor, to developed a flexible feeding system using vision, motion, and robotics technologies.
+To help a Tier 1 automotive supplier address the speed and reliability issues it was facing with one of its bowl feeder systems, Armo Tool, a supplier of industrial tooling and automation based in London, Ontario, Canada, worked with Omron Automation and Taylor Fluid Systems, a local distributor, to develop a flexible feeding system using vision, motion, and robotics technologies.

-The automotive supplier produces brake lines for a several different passenger vehicle models.
+The automotive supplier produces brake lines for several different passenger vehicle models.
 Bowl feeders were used to sort end-form fittings that attach to brake lines.
-The main issue created with the use of these bowl feeder were that constant changeovers of the unique fittings created an unacceptable level of downtime.
-This is, of course, an issue that is growing—across industries—as more manufacturers move custom, on-demand production and batch size of one.
+The main issue created with the use of these bowl feeders was that constant changeovers of the unique fittings created an unacceptable level of downtime.
+This is, of course, an issue that is growing—across industries—as more manufacturers move to custom, on-demand production and batch size of one.

 Using Omron’s AnyFeeder flexible feeding system, along with rotary and linear servos, FH vision, e-Cobra SCARA robots, and a Sysmac controller, Armo Tool was able to create a new flexible feeding system for the automative supplier that delivered 99% efficiency at startup, versus 70% or less from the bowl feeder.
 In addition, changeover time was reduced to less than 10 minutes.

 |Learn how Omron Automation's FH vision system, when paired with Omron's TM cobot can be used to pick random, overlapping products from a bin.|

 When combined with a vision-guided robot, Omron’s AnyFeeder provides flexible part feeding that “exceeds the capacity of hand-tooled bowl feeders,” said Tomaszewski.
 “Its flexibility in feeding small parts of various size, shape, and material, allow for fast line changeover and significantly reduced tooling costs.”